-35 years after it was founded in the Cambodian refugee camps in Thailand, Handicap International continues to support the most vulnerable Cambodians, including thousands of survivors of landmines and explosive remnants of war.
+35 years after it was founded in the Cambodian refugee camps in Thailand, HI continues to support the most vulnerable Cambodians, including thousands of survivors of mines and explosive remnants of war.

-Handicap International's programme notably focuses on access to rehabilitation care and orthopaedic fitting, and the detection of disabilities in very young children.
-The organisation is also working to promote the professional inclusion of people with disabilities, to reduce poverty and social exclusion in a sustainable way.
-Finally, Handicap International is helping to limit the onset of disabilities by improving mother and child healthcare and road safety.
+HI's programme notably focuses on access to rehabilitation care and orthopaedic fitting, and the detection of disabilities in very young children.
+The organisation is also working to promote the professional inclusion of people with disabilities, so as to reduce poverty and social exclusion in a sustainable way.
+Finally, HI is helping to limit the onset of disabilities by improving mother and child health care and road safety.

 Cambodia has been at peace since 1998 but remains marked by the legacy of almost 40 years of war and is still largely dependent on international aid.
 Nevertheless, the country is changing.

 Since 1998 there has been a period of relative political stability and the country has benefited, although to a limited extent, from the region's economic miracle.
 A real, if fragile, development dynamic has seen living conditions improve for an increasing number of inhabitants.
 The population now has almost permanent access to electricity in large towns and increasingly in rural areas as well.
 Private and public building work is increasing.
 The vast majority of children go to school, and maternal and child mortality rates have dropped significantly.

 Nevertheless, there is still much poverty and inequality.
 There is continued corruption and impunity for the richest members of society and numerous problems remain unresolved.
 The still-fragile economy generates little public revenue, which explains the continued weaknesses in the health and education systems.